eXa-online/craftercms-focuspoint-plugin/README.md

 Replace all required form engine controls of type `image-picker` with the new control `imagic`.

 The form control contains two properties FocusPoint.x and FocusPoint.y which set a default focus point in the images.
-These are relative float values from 0 to 1 which range from top/left to bottom/right.
-Set them to 0.5 to use image center as default focus point.
+These are relative float values from 0 to 1 in x- and y-axis which defines the position from top/left to bottom/right.
+If no values are set, the default focus point position is in the image center.